ddchristian/RaspberryPi-Autonomous-Car/docs/Instructions.md

 Run `sensor.py` again

-## Save your work to your Space
+## Save code to space and cleanup
-You can follow this part if you want to save your code to review later.
-Run the following commands:
+Can't believe time went by so fast :-)

-	cd ~/code
+We enjoyed the time but, alas, it's time for clean up now !!!

-	rm –rf .git
+The next couple of steps will save your code to your Spark space, clean up your Raspberry Pi and ensure your Spark token and identifying information is deleted.

-	rm –rf .idea
+From terminal change directory to your `~/code/final` folder and run `cleanUp.py`

-	cd ~
+	pi@raspberrypi:~/code $ pwd
-	zip –r autonomous.zip ./code/
+	home/pi/code

-Go to `https://web.ciscospark.com/` and log into your Spark account.
+	pi@raspberrypi:~ $ cd final

-Select the file `autonomous.zip` and share it to your space.
+	pi@raspberrypi:~/code/final $

-## Clean up
+	pi@raspberrypi:~/code/final $ python cleanUp.py

 Change to your home directory and delete your `code` directory

 	pi@raspberrypi:~/code/final $ cd ~
-	pi@raspberrypi:~ $ rm autonomous.zip (if created above)
+	pi@raspberrypi:~ $ rm autonomous.zip
 	pi@raspberrypi:~ $ rm -rf code
 	pi@raspberrypi:~ $